 That means you may earn active zone minutes when raking the leaves, performing household chores and housework like vacuuming your home, mowing the lawn, or even climbing up a flight (or two) of stairs.

-Conversely, to earn Fitbit Active Minutes, you must first meet the minimum threshold of constantly moving for 10 minutes or more.
+Conversely, you must first meet the minimum threshold of constantly moving for 10 minutes or more to earn Fitbit Active Minutes.

 Another awesome feature of Fitbit’s active zone minutes is that they personalize to you.
-Since Fitbit uses your heart rate information, your active zone minutes are personalized based on both your age AND your fitness level.
+Since Fitbit uses your heart rate information, your active zone minutes are personalized based on your age and fitness level.

-What sends your heart rate into a fat burn, cardio, or peak heart rate is different from another person–and active zone minutes accounts for that.
+What sends your heart rate into a fat burn, cardio, or peak heart rate is different from another person–and active zone minutes account for that.

 How you earn and manage Fitbit’s Active Zone Minutes

-You earn your minutes by engaging in moderate to vigorous activity–it’s a simple as that!
+You earn your minutes by engaging in moderate to vigorous activity–it’s as simple as that!

 As Fitbit monitors your heart rate during that activity, it awards active zone minutes for each minute you maintain in either the fat burn, cardio, or peak heart-rate zone.

-Once you start your workout or activity, by default you’ll see a notification on your Fitbit about what active zone you’re exercising in.
+Once you start your workout or activity, you’ll probably see a notification on your Fitbit about what active zone you’re exercising in.
 Additionally, your Fitbit vibrates–the number of times your device buzzes indicates which zone you’re in.

-- 1 soft buzz=below fat burning zone (Sense, Versa, & Ionic only)
+- One soft buzz=below fat-burning zone (Sense, Versa, & Ionic only)

 While you get 1 Active Zone Minute each minute in the fat burn zone, you get 2 Active Zone Minutes for each real-time minute in the cardio or peak zone.

-Because you earn 2X the actual minutes for intense workouts that hit the cardio or peak heart-rate zones, you may end up earning MORE minutes for your workout than the real workout time.
+Because you earn 2X the actual minutes for intense workouts that hit the cardio or peak heart-rate zones, you may earn MORE minutes for your activity than the real workout time.

-Intense workouts include activities like running, spinning, uphill cycling, cross-training, and even heavy housework!
+Intense workouts include running, spinning, uphill cycling, cross-training, and even heavy housework.

-For example, if you ride your Peloton for a total of 30 minutes and spent 10 minutes in the fat burn zone and 20 minutes in either the cardio or peak zone, you earn a total of 50 Active Zone Minutes for that 30-minute workout.
+For example, if you ride your Peloton for 30 minutes and spend 10 minutes in the fat-burn zone and 20 minutes in either the cardio or peak zone, you earn 50 Active Zone Minutes for that 30-minute workout.

-That’s almost two times the minutes you actually spent working out!
+That’s almost two times the minutes you spent working out.

 What about active zone minutes while swimming?